UBC-MOAD/docs/xios-2.rst

 via YAML run description files, to map XML files with arbitrary file names and directory paths on to the file names that NEMO requires in the directory from which NEMO is executed.

-The :kbd:`output` section of the YAML description file is where the XML file mappings and other XIOS-2 settings are specified.
+The ``output`` section of the YAML description file is where the XML file mappings and other XIOS-2 settings are specified.
 Please see the `salishsea YAML file output section`_ docs if you are working on the Salish Sea configurations of NEMO, or the `nemo YAML file output section`_ docs if you use another NEMO configuration.
 There are also examples of complete YAML run description files in those docs.